How To Create a Succession Planning Process For Your Business (2024)

 Knowledge Retention

-As experienced leaders retire or move on, there is a risk of valuable institutional knowledge leaving with them.
+As experienced leaders retire or move on, valuable institutional knowledge may leave with them.
 Succession planning mitigates this risk by ensuring that knowledge transfer is a deliberate part of the transition process.
 This helps maintain organisational continuity and prevents the loss of critical insights and expertise.

 Adaptability to Change